2025 Manchester synagogue attack: Reaction from British Jews

+Israeli reaction

 Israeli Prime Minister Benjamin Netanyahu expressed sympathy, saying "Israel grieves with the Jewish community in the UK after the barbaric terror attack in Manchester", adding "as I warned at the UN: weakness in the face of terrorism only brings more terrorism.
 Only strength and unity can defeat it."
 Israeli Foreign Minister Gideon Sa'ar accused the British authorities of not doing enough to curb rising antisemitism in Britain, stating that "blatant and rampant antisemitic and anti-Israeli incitement" had become common.

-The deputy prime minister, David Lammy, was booed and barracked on 3 October when he addressed a vigil in Manchester.